Grunet/cfn-trace/README.md

 In this new shell with the AWS environment variables present, run the following command, after replacing the dummy value with your own.

-Afterwards, you should see the collector output raw trace/span information into its shell's console.

 #### Linux or MacOS

 ```
 ./cfn-trace --stack-name <your root stack's name>
 ```

+The collector's shell should be displaying raw trace/span information.

 #### Windows

 ```
 .\cfn-trace.exe --stack-name <your root stack's name>
 ```

+The collector's shell should be displaying raw trace/span information.

 #### How to Export to a Vendor?